Eugene Botkin: Early life and career

 Botkin was born in the Saint Petersburg in the Russian Empire, the fourth son of Anastasia Alexandrovna (Krylova) and Sergey Botkin, who had been a court physician ("Leib Medik") since 1870 under Tsars Alexander II and Alexander III.
 His father is considered one of the founders of modern Russian medical science and education who introduced triage, pathological anatomy, and post mortem diagnostics into Russian medical practice.

 Initially home educated he entered the 5th grade of The Second Saint Petersburg Gymnasium.
 Botkin followed his father in studying medicine, getting his degree at the S. M. Kirov Military Medical Academy on the properties of blood and doing additional studies at the universities of Berlin and Heidelberg (1890-1892, 1895).
 He served with distinction aboard the St. Georgievsky Red Cross hospital train and wrote notes on the Russo-Japanese War.
 In 1907 he was appointed as chief physician at Saint George City Hospital in St. Petersburg.

 Botkin married Olga Vladimirovna Manuilova in 1891 and had four children, Dimitri, Yuri, Gleb and Tatiana.
 His marriage broke up under the strain caused by Botkin's dedication to the Romanovs and his long hours at court.
 His wife, Olga, started an affair with Friedrich (Fritz) Lichinger, a pharmacist and was granted a divorce.

 His oldest son, Dimitri was killed in action during the First World War.
 Botkin became increasingly religious and "developed an increasing abhorrence for the flesh," according to his son Gleb.
 His daughter Tatiana wrote his memoirs.
+Years later, his brother Peter spoke of him: